 Important to consider are the static values of U and I which define the start levels at the beginning of the ramp.
-It's recommended that these values are set equal to those in parameter Us (Is), unless the load at the DC output should not be provided with voltage before the start of the ramp.
+It's recommended that these values are set equal to those in Ustart, unless the load at the DC output should not be provided with voltage before the start of the ramp.
 In that case the static values should be set to zero.

-10h after reaching the ramp end, the function will stop automatically (i.e. I = 0 A resp.
-U = 0 V), unless it has been stopped manually before.
+10h after reaching the ramp end, the function will stop automatically (i.e. I = 0 A, in case the ramp was assigned to the current), unless it has been stopped manually before.

-3.10.12 UI and IU table functions
+3.10.12 UI and IU table functions (XY table)

-The UI and IU functions are bases on an XY generator and its XY table.
-They offer the possibility to set a DC output current dependent on the DC output voltage or vice versa.
-The functions are table driven by exactly 4096 values which are distributed over the entire measuring range of actual output voltage or output, which is defined as 0...102% U{Nom} or I{Nom}.
+The UI and IU functions offer the user the possibility to set a DC output current dependent on the DC output voltage, or a DC output voltage dependent on the DC output current.
+The function is table driven with exactly 4096 values, which are distributed over the whole measured range of actual output voltage $(0...125\%~U{Nom})$ or output current $(0...102\%~I{Nom})$.
 The table can either be uploaded from an USB stick through the front side USB port of the device or via remote control (ModBus protocol or SCPI).
 The functions are defined like this:

-UI function: U = f(I)
+UI function: $U = f(I) \rightarrow$ the device will work in CV regulation mode

-IU function: I = f(U)
+IU function: I = f(U) -> the device shall work in CC regulation mode with a load that is in CV mode

-In the UI function, the equipment measuring circuit determines the level from 0 to maximum of the output current.
-For each of the 4096 possible values for output current a voltage value is maintained by the user in the UI table which can be any value between 0 and nominal value.
-The values uploaded from an USB stick will always be interpreted as voltage values even if the user calculated them as current values and incorrectly loaded them as a UI table.
-The UI function suits very good for the simulation of fuel cell characteristics.
+With the UI function, the equipment measuring circuit determines the level of the output current.
+For each of the effective 3277 possible values of the output current a voltage value is maintained by the user in the UI table which can be any value between 0 and rated value.
+The values uploaded from an USB stick will always be interpreted as voltage values.